INEC releases timetable for recall of Sen. Dino Melaye - Nigeria Today

 INEC releases timetable for recall of Sen. Dino Melaye

-Abuja – The Independent National Electoral Commission (INEC), has released the timetable and schedule of activities for the recall of Sen. Dino Melaye, the Senator representing Kogi West Senatorial District.
-The commission released the timetable in a statement issued by Mrs Augusta Ogakwu, Secretary of the Commission, a copy of which was made available…
+The Independent National Electoral Commission (INEC), has released the timetable and schedule of activities for the recall of Sen. Dino Melaye, the Senator representing Kogi West Senatorial District.
+The commission released the timetable in a statement issued by Mrs Augusta Ogakwu, Secretary of the Commission, a copy of which was made available to newsmen on…

 The post INEC releases timetable for recall of Sen. Dino Melaye appeared first on The Herald Nigeria.